-PrairieLearn: Practice Problems, Quizzes, Exams
+PrairieLearn: Practice Problems, Competency Questions, Quizzes, Exams

 As of 2021, we’ve moved all summative assessments (quizzes/exams) and all non-CHIPS formative assessments (practice problems, practice questions not involving code-writing) to use the PrairieLearn (PL) assessment authoring system.
 Besides allowing us to create rich interactive exercises, PL allows randomizing elements of the questions, making them suitable for summative assessments as well as practice.